How to choose a financial adviser

 Financial advisers work with people from many different backgrounds and financial circumstances, so they are not going to judge you.
 It’s vital you provide realistic information and are clear about your current financial situation, expectations and goals.
 Giving your adviser a complete understanding of these goals will enable them to create the best strategy and mix of products and investments for you.

-If a prospective adviser suggests strategies, investments or products that are outside of your risk comfort zone, you should let them know and even consider seeking advice elsewhere if you don’t see eye to eye.
+It’s also important you convey to your financial adviser the level of risk you feel comfortable with.
+If a prospective adviser suggests strategies, investments or products that are outside of your risk comfort zone, you should let them know immediately.
+If you continue to feel uncomfortable, consider seeking advice elsewhere if you don’t see eye to eye.

-It’s also important to be honest about your ability to follow the plan they propose.
-A good adviser will work with you to find the right mix of products and investments, income and expenses that you can stick with.
-They should also be proactive about changing your plan in the future if your circumstances change or if something isn’t working for you.
+They should also be proactive about seeking approval to change your plan in the future if your circumstances change or if something isn’t working for you.